statamic/docs/content/collections/docs/installation.md

 While working on the core, or during alpha, where there would be frequent css/js updates, it could be a good idea to symlink assets to prevent needing to continually publish them.

-Delete `public/vendor/statamic/cp`, and symlink the CP `resources/dist` directory from your `three-cms` repo.
+Delete `public/vendor/statamic/cp`, and symlink the CP `resources/dist` directory from your `cms` repo.

 ``` bash
 rm -rf public/vendor/statamic/cp